openharmony/docs/en/device-dev/subsystems/subsys-boot-init.md

   - Support of AccessToken setting for service processes and distributed capability setting for system service processes (through modification of the **.cfg** file)
   - Support of the suppression mechanism for service processes (through modification of the **.cfg** file)

-- init FD Proxy (for Standard System or Higher)<a name="section56901555922"></a>
+- init fd proxy (for standard system or higher)<a name="section56901555922"></a>

-  FD proxy is an extended mechanism for on-demand startup.
+  fd proxy is an extended mechanism for on-demand startup.
 It can ensure that the fd state handle is not lost before the service process exits.
 Specifically, a service process sends the fd to the init process before it exits, and then reclaims the fd from the init process when it is started again.

   This mechanism is implemented using the API provided by the init process.
 Before a service process exits, it can call the related API to send the fd to the init process over the socket that supports IPC communication.
 After the service process is restarted, the init process returns the corresponding fd handle to it in the same way.